ColeBranston/Personal-Website/README.md

 `raw.githubusercontent.com` URL under the hood, since the `blob` page serves an HTML wrapper, not the actual image — so you can paste either the raw URL or just copy the link straight from GitHub's UI and it'll work.

-## Notes / things to double check

-- This code was written and reviewed without running `npm install` in the authoring sandbox (its network policy blocks the npm registry).
-Run `npm install && npm run build` once locally before your first deploy to catch anything sandbox review could have missed.
-- `stats/commit_activity` is computed asynchronously by GitHub for repos it hasn't cached yet — the very first request for a brand-new/rarely-visited repo may show an empty commit graph until GitHub finishes computing it (usually a few seconds; the app retries once automatically).
-- Per-commit line-change stats require one GitHub API call per commit (25 commits shown per project), which is the main reason Redis caching matters here — without it, opening a couple of project modals could burn through the unauthenticated 60/hr limit by itself.